-Secretarial and Telephone Message Services
+GENERAL SPECIFICATIONS Secretarial and Telephone Message Services

-Secretarial and telephone message services employees will be collocated in a room to the west of the Senate balcony.
+The secretarial and telephone message services area is in a room to the west of the Senate balcony.
 Equipment, supplies, and postage will be provided by the Legislative Assembly.
 Each employee will be provided a personal computer and a telephone.
 A fax machine will be provided in the secretarial and telephone message services room.
 Each legislator has personalized stationery.
-Each personal computer is equipped with a color monitor and a mouse.
 The word processing software will be Microsoft Word.

 Secretarial services are provided through standardized formats, which will be furnished by the Legislative Council.
-Legislators have notebook personal computers and drafts of work may be sent to the secretarial service through a network connection.
+Legislators have personal computers and drafts of work may be sent to the secretarial service through a network connection.